"To talk of many things:

 Here’s a few of my favourite shots and details.

 I have a plan for I am weaving next.
-I wanted to be free to start the pieces when I got back from Alaska-one involves a truck not making it through an under pass 2 blocks from my home with crochet lace and Jacob roses.
-What could be better a turquoise truck to match my fingernails.
+I wanted to be free to start the pieces when I got back from Alaska-one involves a truck not making it through an under pass 2 blocks

 The other incorporate black tree branches that looked lace in several pictures that I took near Hardin, Montana and photos that Trish Heath took that evening generously said I could use in my colour studies took of a smoky sunset in Albany with incredible colours that you don’t often see in Albany Sunsets.
 My camera was still packed at the time.